 It was about 5:30 p.m.
 Thursday.
 There were no customers in the small grocery.
 That's how it happens, Young C. Kwon said, after dark, when the store is empty.

 Young C. Kwon had been robbed before - about six times in the 23 years he has owned the store - often enough to know the routine, but still rare enough for it to be a frightening experience.
 On a couple of those occasions, he'd been robbed at gunpoint.
-Other times, the robbers employed
+Other times, the robbers employed knives or other instruments.

 This time, the man had a gun that looked like a small rifle, like the type of weapon used in the Newtown school shootings, only shorter, more compact.